AnyaAven/rithm-pre-work/personal-website/text-content.md

 I started my coding journey in 2023.
 Advent of Code was my hook that brought tons of joy solving each new puzzle. <br>
 I couldn't wait to learn more and bring more solutions to life.

-I joined {Rithm} Secondary Education in 2024 where I studied best practices for: Flask, SQL, React, Redux, JavaScript, Python, CSS, and HTML.
+I joined {Rithm} Secondary Education in 2024 where I studied best practices for: Flask, SQL, React, Redux, Typescript, JavaScript, Python, CSS, and HTML.

 ## Skills: